Dream Ticket (video)

 Dream Ticket is a four-disc DVD release of Elton John, compiling three concerts and an additional bonus disc of music videos.
+The project was produced by Interland Music and Phil Ramone, and directed by David Mallett.
 It was released in 2004.

-Background
+The release of the videos coincided with the release of the book Dream Ticket: Elton John Across Four Decades, co-written by John and British journalist Paul Flynn.

-Disc one: Greatest Hits - One Night Only
+Disc One: New York City (Madison Square Garden): Greatest Hits - One Night Only, October 21st, 2000

 Elton and his band play some of his greatest hits at New York City's Madison Square Garden as part of the One Night Only concerts with special guests Billy Joel, Bryan Adams, Mary J. Blige, Kiki Dee, Anastacia, and Ronan Keating.